gloryer/MERN_OAuthExtension/README.md

 ### API Reference
 - `/api/userathopital`: Resource server sends a get request to this API to query if the client is located at the hospital.
 If the tokens within this request is valid, the ESO server responds true.

-In the following sections, we will give some necesarry explanation for the back-end server implementation, followed by examples of API usage.
-If you want to start testing the APIs right away, please go to  examples of API usage.

 ### Overview
 The ESO server is implemented as a node.js server, listened on port 4995 in the local computer.
 We do not implement any underlying protocols for tracking environment context as it is out of the scope of our protocol.
 After successful validation of the ESO token and the RS signature, the ESO server sends a response {“Contex” : “True”} or {“Contex” : “False”} to the RS.